ensemblemeliora/ensemblemeliora/index.md

 <div class="text-image-row">
   <div class="text-column">
     <p>
-    <strong>Ensemble Meliora</strong> is an early music group based in the East Coast.
-With members hailing from New York, Chicago, Baltimore, and abroad, Ensemble Meliora boasts a roster with some of today's most in-demand young performers.
-Meeting in undergraduate practice rooms, late night viol consort rehearsals, and summer festivals, we've put together a band of truly wonderful and inquisitive musicians and people.
-We hope you join us in our mission to become <strong><em>ever better</em></strong> through our exploration of the past.
+      <strong>Ensemble Meliora</strong> is a historical performance ensemble based on the East Coast, founded by Rachel Smith and Juliana Kauls-Kilcoyne.
+With musicians hailing from Chicago, NYC, Rochester, Baltimore, and abroad, all members of Ensemble Meliora work together to create programming that highlights unusual, forgotten, or unexplored corners of the early repertoire.
+We share our love for this music with audiences from all backgrounds at our free concerts.
     </p>
   </div>
   <div class="image-column">